 During National EMS Week, we are recognizing the important work our EMS members do in communities throughout the United States.
-Over the last year, the COVID-19 pandemic has made it even more challenging for EMS personnel on the frontlines who have continued to provide exceptional patient care.
+Over the last two years, the COVID-19 pandemic has made it even more challenging for EMS personnel on the frontlines who have continued to provide exceptional patient care.

 We encourage you to highlight the role of EMS response in your community using the resources and materials we’ve developed for EMS Week.
-This toolkit includes social media graphics, suggested posts and a sample press release that can be customized for your local media.
+This toolkit includes social media graphics, suggested posts and additional resources.

 We hope you will use EMS Week as an opportunity to recognize the services and sacrifices of our EMS members and to further raise public awareness of the critical role of EMS in the community.